vissermc/chainlist.js/README.md

 List-only functions
 -------------------
-* <code>LinkedList( parent )</code>
+* <code>ChainList( parent )</code>
   Constructor, where a parent aggregator can be supplied which can be accessed using 'list.parent()'.
-* <code>LinkedListSorted( parent, compareFunc )</code>
+* <code>ChainListSorted( parent, compareFunc )</code>
-  Constructor for a sorted LinkedList, where the compareFunc(a,b) will determine where the element will be placed: before the first element b where the function returns a positive number.
+  Constructor for a sorted ChainList, where the compareFunc(a,b) will determine where the element will be placed: before the first element b where the function returns a positive number.
 * <code>empty ()</code>
   Removes all elements from the list.
 * <code>count ()</code>